heterophyllus/OpticalDesign-Toolbox/README.md

 ## Getting Started
 1. Download
 2. addpath(genpath('path to the toolbox'));
+3. importAGF('path to AGF'); % for the first time

-Simple tests are contained in 'Example' folder.
+Simple tests are in 'Example' folder.

 ## License
 This project is licensed under MIT license - see the [LICENSE](LICENSE) file for details.